codahale/sneaker/README.md

 # WARNING

 **This project has not been reviewed by security professionals.
-Both its internals, data formats, and interfaces may chance at any time in the future without warning.**
+Its internals, data formats, and interfaces may chance at any time in the future without warning.**